 Professional Membership(s)

 Emily E. Hagstrom and Caroline A. Taggart.
 “Using Site Visits to Improve Programs” Presented at the American Evaluation Association National Conference: San Antonio, Texas, November 2010.

-Overall, Amy Puca is an exceptional leader who brings a wealth of experience, expertise, and passion to her role as Evaluation Team Manager.
+Overall, Amy Puca is an exceptional leader who brings a wealth of experience, expertise, and passion to her role at VIA.
 Whether she is working with clients, colleagues, or community partners, Amy is always dedicated to achieving the best possible outcomes and making a positive impact in the world.

+Professional Membership(s)